17 unique things to do in Lake Atitlan

 Fee: $6.46

 One of the memorable things to do in Lake Atitlan is hiking to Indian Nose.
-It’s called “Indian’s Nose”, because the mountain looks like a sleeping Indian with the viewpoint as its nose.
+It’s called “Indian’s Nose” because the mountain looks like a sleeping Indian with the viewpoint as its nose.
 A bit like Trolltunga in Norway.

-The Indian Nose viewpoint sits at 2,863 meters looking over the villages of San Pedro, Santa Clara and San Marcos.
+The Indian Nose viewpoint sits at 2,863 meters looking over the villages of San Pedro, Santa Clara, and San Marcos.
 The hike takes 1.5-2 hours and is quite steep.
 For a full experience, hike there at sunrise, and remember to dress in layers.
 It’ll be chilly in the morning.

 Please note:

-• This is a sacred place for the Mayans, who still perform ceremonies here.
+- This is a sacred place for the Mayans, who still perform ceremonies here.
 So please be respectful.

 2. SUP or kayak on Lake Atitlan

 Another way to get active and enjoy the spectacular views of the lake is to go stand-up paddle boarding or kayaking.
 You can rent paddle boards or a kayak from lots of different towns for either a couple of hours or a day.
-Some hotels also lets you rent or borrow them for free.
+Some hotels also let you rent or borrow them for free.

 3. Climb a volcano